-I love rallying and collaborating with a team of people, especially when directing new work processes.
-I love approaching scripts like a musical score, the use of music in theatre, and musical theatre as a form, because I can bring my musicality to activate each measure with intention, or physicality to tell the story, more strongly than words.
-I didn’t always understand exactly what people said on the Korean TV shows I grew up watching, but I was able to laught and make sense of what they meant, so my directing style gives the space to let characters (and collaborators) exist in their boldest and most honest form.
+As a director, I love rallying and collaborating with a team of people, especially when directing new work processes.
+I love to approach scripts like a musical score, to use music in theatre, and musical theatre as a form, because I can bring my musicality to activate each measure with intention or physicality to tell the story, more strongly than words.
+I didn’t always understand exactly what people said on the Korean TV shows I grew up watching, but I was able to laugh and make sense of what they meant.
+When I direct I allow for the space to let characters (and collaborators) exist in their boldest and most honest form.
 I want coming to see our show to feel like you’re coming over to our show family’s house for a niiiice home-cooked meal — you’re gonna follow our rules and eat what we feed you, but trust that you will be taken care of and have a taste of something new.